StrasserNiklas/SoftwareDeploymentFinal/README.md

-    a new docker image of the WebApp is built the image is saved in an Azure registry the new image is deployed in the AKS cluster and available via and public IP
+    a new docker image of the WebApp is built the image is saved in an Azure registry the new image is deployed in the AKS cluster and available via a public IP

 # Links